hashicorp/terraform-provider-azurerm/website/docs/r/media_streaming_policy.html.markdown

 A `envelope_encryption` block supports the following:

-* `custom_key_acquisition_url_template` - (Optional) Template for the URL of the custom service delivering keys to end user players.
-Not required when using Azure Media Services for issuing keys.
-The template supports replaceable tokens that the service will update at runtime with the value specific to the request.
-The currently supported token values are `{AlternativeMediaId}`, which is replaced with the value of `StreamingLocatorId.AlternativeMediaId`, and `{ContentKeyId}`, which is replaced with the value of identifier of the key being requested.
+* `custom_keys_acquisition_url_template` - (Optional) The URL template for the custom service that delivers content keys to the end user.
+This is not required when using Azure Media Services for issuing keys.
 Changing this forces a new Streaming Policy to be created.

 * `default_content_key` - (Optional) A `default_content_key` block as defined above.
 Changing this forces a new Streaming Policy to be created.